 Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 Winning a judgment in Alaska is only half the job.
 Collecting it means knowing which of the debtor’s assets the law puts off-limits and which ones a writ can actually reach.
 Alaska protects a debtor’s home, vehicle, wages, and a long list of personal property through the Alaska Exemptions Act, and a quirk most states do not share: the dollar caps are not fixed in the statute at all.
-They are raised on a schedule by regulation, so the number you rely on has to be the current adjusted one.
+They sit in a regulation that moves only when a statutory trigger is pulled, which means it can sit still for years at a stretch, so the number you rely on has to be the regulatory one and you cannot assume it went up recently.
 This guide walks through what Alaska exempts, what stays reachable, where the Permanent Fund Dividend fits, and why locating the non-exempt assets first is what turns a paper judgment into money.

 The Short Version

 In Alaska, a judgment creditor can reach a debtor’s non-exempt assets but not the exempt ones.
-The big exemptions are the homestead, set by regulation at roughly seventy-three thousand dollars in equity; a single motor vehicle worth up to about four thousand dollars (only if the car’s total value stays under about twenty-seven thousand); weekly net earnings of about four hundred seventy-three dollars (more for a head of household who files an affidavit); and a slate of household goods, tools of the trade, jewelry, and insurance values, each with its own cap.
+The big exemptions are the homestead, set by regulation at roughly $73,000 in equity; a single motor vehicle worth up to about $4,000 (only if the car’s total value stays under about twenty-seven thousand); weekly net earnings of about $473 (more for a head of household who files an affidavit); and a slate of household goods, tools of the trade, jewelry, and insurance values, each with its own cap.
 The figure that trips up out-of-state creditors is that none of these dollar amounts live in the statute.
-AS 09.38 sets a base; the Alaska Department of Law raises the caps periodically by regulation under 8 AAC 95, so you must use the current adjusted number, not the stale statutory one.
+AS 09.38 sets a base; the Department of Labor and Workforce Development carries the operative caps in 8 AAC 95, so you must use the adjusted regulatory number, not the stale statutory one.
+Do not assume it rose recently either: AS 09.38.115 allows an increase only on 1 October of an even-numbered year, and only once the Anchorage-area price index has moved ten percent or more since the last change.
 Equity above a cap is reachable, and one Alaska-specific target stands out: most of a debtor’s annual Permanent Fund Dividend is reachable by an ordinary judgment creditor.
 We are a public-records research firm; for a creditor holding a valid judgment with a permissible purpose, we locate the non-exempt assets a writ can actually hit, typically within 24 hours.

 Watch: Alaska Exemptions and Collection